dormant-chicken/sortty/README.md

 # sorTTY
-sorTTY - visualize sorting algorithms in your terminal / TTY
+sorTTY - A program to visualize sorting algorithms in your terminal / TTY, written in python and ncurses

 <br>